lyz-code/blue-book/docs/task_tools.md

-In the past I've used [taskwarrior](https://taskwarrior.org/), but [its limitations](https://lyz-code.github.io/pydo/#why-another-cli-task-manager) led me to start creating [pydo](https://lyz-code.github.io/pydo).
-I'll update this section once I have a stable workflow with the new program.
+In the past I've used [taskwarrior](https://taskwarrior.org/), but [its limitations](https://lyz-code.github.io/pydo/#why-another-cli-task-manager) led me to start creating [pydo](https://lyz-code.github.io/pydo) although it's still not a usable project :(.

 ## The simplest task manager